gvwilson/sdxjs/en/src/systems-programming/index.md

 ### Where is Node? {: .exercise}

-Write a program called `wherenode.js` that prints the full path to the version of Node is is run with.
+Write a program called `wherenode.js` that prints the full path to the version of Node it is run with.

 ### Tracing callbacks {: .exercise}